guedesrob/Guedes_Kroetz_Gomes_2025_Input_Files/README.md

 03 - LSF.m (Limit state function definition to be called by UQLab)

 04 - results_AKMCS.mat (AKMCS analysis results.
-If results_AKMCS.mat.001 and results_AKMCS.mat002 is avaiable joint files using Winrar)
+If the files "results_AKMCS.mat.001" and "results_AKMCS.mat002" are avaiable, joint them using Winrar)

 05 - PROPSEC.MAC (A macro that gives section properties for the APDL input file)